mathgeniuszach/xdialog/README.md

 pip install xdialog
 ```

-Or you can copy and paste the xdialog folder into the root of your project if pip isn't available.
+Or you can copy and paste the xdialog folder into the root of your project if pip isn't available; this is possible because xdialog only uses modules in the standard library.

 Here's how xdialog determines what dialogs to use: